-One of the clear spiritual messages we must receive in this, is that God can use whomever He wants to, to bring His purpose about.
+One of the clear spiritual messages we must receive in this, is that God can use whomever He wants, to bring about His purpose.
 As I have said so many times, the two real powers in the world are the spoken and the written Word of God.
-We will find that Ezra, along with Nehemiah cause the people to return to the study of God’s Word.
+We will find that Ezra, along with Nehemiah caused the people to return to the study of God’s Word.
 Many believe that Ezra assembled the writing of the Old Testament for that study.

 This is a historical book of the events occurring after the return from captivity in Babylon.
 The name “Ezra” means help.

 Verses 1-3a: These verses are almost identical to (2 Chron.
 36:22-23).
 The pre-Exilic history of 1 and 2 Chronicles gave the post-Exilic returnees direction regarding the Davidic kingship, the Aaronic priesthood, and temple worship.
 This book continues the story.

 Ezra 1:1 “Now in the first year of Cyrus king of Persia, that the word of the LORD by the mouth of Jeremiah might be fulfilled, the LORD stirred up the spirit of Cyrus king of Persia, that he made a proclamation throughout all his kingdom, and [put it] also in writing, saying,”